Probely/farcaster-remote-agent/README.md

 1. After the VM starts, use the default Remote Agent credentials to log in (user: `probely`, password: `changeme`) You can log into the VM on the local console, or via SSH (IP is assigned via DHCP).
 The SSH server accepts connections from private IP address ranges only.
-This is done to mitigate potential compromises if an unconfigured appliance is accidentally exposed to the Internet.
+This is done to mitigate potential compromises, if an unconfigured appliance is accidentally exposed to the Internet.
 The allowed SSH client IP ranges are:
   * `10.0.0.0/8`
   * `172.16.0.0/12`